 AI model for tumor antigen prediction trained on human tumor data

 Patient specific predicted neoantigens inserted into Gritstone immunotherapy

 Immunotherapy administered in conjuction with checkpoint inhibitors

-Our second product candidate, SLATE, utilizes the same neoantigen delivery system as GRANITE but contains a fixed set of neoantigens that are shared across a subset of cancer patients rather than neoantigens unique to an individual patient, providing us with an off-the-shelf alternative to GRANITE.
-SLATE is being evaluated in the Phase 2 portion of a Phase I/2 clinical study in combination with checkpoint inhibitors for the treatment of non-small cell lung cancer in patients with relevant KRAS mutations who have progressed on prior immunotherapy, and for cancer types where a relevant TP53 mutation exists.
+Our second oncology program, SLATE, utilizes the same neoantigen identification capabilities and delivery system as GRANITE but contains a fixed set of neoantigens that are shared across a subset of cancer patients rather than neoantigens unique to an individual patient.

 We are leveraging EDGE™ to define targets for T-cell receptor (TCR) directed cell therapies.
 These additional targets that were identified and validated by Gritstone EDGE™ enable us to partner with others or develop additional therapeutic approaches to redirect T cells onto tumors using these highly specific targets.

-We have a collaboration with bluebird bio to identify tumor-specific targets and natural TCRs directed to those targets for use in bluebird bio’s established cell therapy platforms. bluebird bio will conduct all development, manufacturing and commercial activities.
-Gritstone will provide 10 tumor-specific targets across several tumor types and, in certain cases, TCRs directed to those targets to bluebird bio.
+We have a collaboration with 2seventy bio, an affiliate of bluebird bio, to identify tumor-specific targets and natural TCRs directed to those targets for use in bluebird bio’s established cell therapy platforms. bluebird bio will conduct all development, manufacturing and commercial activities.
+Gritstone will provide 10 tumor-specific targets across several tumor types and, in certain cases, TCRs directed to those targets to 2seventy bio.